parinazn/parinazn.github.io/publications.md

 _working paper._<br>
 <a href="https://web.ics.purdue.edu/~nguye161/manager.pdf" class="button">pdf<a>

+__BASCPS: How Does Behavioral Decision Making Impact the Security of Cyber-Physical Systems?__<br>
+with Mustafa Abdallah, Daniel Woods, Issa Khalil, Timothy Cason, Shreyas Sundaram, and Saurabh Bagchi.<br>
+_submitted to ESORICS 2020._<br>
+<a href="https://arxiv.org/pdf/2004.01958.pdf" class="button">pdf<a>

 <h2>Journal papers</h2>

 __[J8] Behavioral and Game-Theoretic Security Investments in Interdependent Systems Modeled by Attack Graphs.__<br>
 M. Abdallah, P. Naghizadeh, A. Hota, T. Cason, S. Bagchi, S. Sundaram.<br>
-In _IEEE Transactions on Control of Network Systems_, accepted, 2020.
+In _IEEE Transactions on Control of Network Systems_, accepted, 2020.<br>
 <a href="https://arxiv.org/pdf/2001.03213.pdf" class="button">pdf<a>

 __[J7] Using Private and Public Assessments in Security Information Sharing Agreements.__<br>
 P. Naghizadeh, M. Liu.<br>
-In _IEEE Transactions on Information Forensics and Security_, vol. 15, no. 1, pp. 1801-1814, 2020.
+In _IEEE Transactions on Information Forensics and Security_, vol. 15, no. 1, pp. 1801-1814, 2020.<br>
 <a href="https://arxiv.org/pdf/1604.04871.pdf" class="button">pdf<a>

 __[J6] A Reputation-Based Contract for Repeated Crowdsensing with Costly Verification.__<br>
 D. Ghavidel, P. Naghizadeh, M. Liu, V. Gupta. <br>
-In _IEEE Transactions on Signal Processing_, vol. 67, no. 23, pp. 6092-6104, 2019.
+In _IEEE Transactions on Signal Processing_, vol. 67, no. 23, pp. 6092-6104, 2019.<br>
-<a href="{{ site.baseurl }}/papers/journals/tsp19.pdf" class="button">pdf<a>
+<a href="https://arxiv.org/abs/1611.09763" class="button">pdf<a>

 __[J5] Provision of Public Goods on Networks: On Existence, Uniqueness, and Centralities.__<br>